tinypluginlabs/demo/packages/docs/site/docs/main/guides/github-action-pr-preview.md

             - name: Post Playground Preview Button
               uses: WordPress/action-wp-playground-pr-preview@v2
               with:
+                  github-token: ${{ secrets.GITHUB_TOKEN }}
                   mode: 'append-to-description'
                   plugin-path: .
 ```

 The `plugin-path: .` setting points to your plugin directory.
 For subdirectories like `plugins/my-plugin`, use `plugin-path: plugins/my-plugin`.

-See [adamziel/preview-in-playground-button-plugin-example](https://github.com/adamziel/preview-in-playground-button-plugin-example/pull/1) for a working example.
+See [adamziel/preview-in-playground-button-plugin-example](https://github.com/adamziel/preview-in-playground-button-plugin-example/pull/3) for a live example of this workflow in action.

 ## Basic setup for themes